TarangParmar/fpki-guides/_common/10_troubleshooting.md

 3. Right-click on "Operational" and select “Enable Log”.
 This will enable CAPI2 Diagnostics logging.

 **Note:** Review failures presented in the log to learn more about specific reason certificate validation is not successful.
 It may be useful to filter the log based on "Level" (Error or Information) or Event ID.
 Event IDs 10 and 11 are associated with certificate chain building.
-Event IDs 40 and 41 are associated with certificate revocation.
+Event IDs 40 and 41 are associated with certificate revocation checking.

 #### Are there any useful commands that I should be familiar with?